NecRaul/perlin-noise-go/README.md

 # perlin-noise-go

-Some examples of generating perlin noise.
+Some examples of generating perlin noise using Golang.
 I'll be using this for my academic paper.